kcoyle/RDF-AP/DSPedited.md

 maxOccurs

-# Statement template
+# Statement

-A statement template is identified with the IRI of an RDF vocabulary term.
-Statements are associated with/members of a description.
-There are no limits on the number of statement templates that can be associated with a description.
+A statement is a single data element that is used in the metadata to describe the resource that is identified in the description.
+A statement is identified with the IRI of an RDF vocabulary term.
+Statements are associated with/members of a description with the _hasStatement_ property.
+The statement defines the valid values for the vocabulary term, and other constraints.

+There are no limits on the number of statements that can be associated with a description.
 A description with no statements is not actionable.

 __Questions: __

 __ 1.
-Can the same property be associated with more than one statement? __ __ 2.
+Can the same property be associated with more than one statement? __

+__ 2.
 Can there be properties that are not associated with a statement?
 (No) __

 A statement template has the following possible constraints.